wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Note that internally generated eviction requests carry a command of `NULLCMD`, and that they also carry the old address (i.e., the address to be evicted), `addr`.

-Note that write back entries in the MSHR does not need to be added, even if they are at the front of the queue.
+Also Note that write back entries in the MSHR are not handled in `cleanUpAfterRequest()`, even if they are at the front of the queue.
-The coherence controller always sends the write back request to the lower level in the same cycle as the entry is added to the MSHR at the current cache, and hence these entries are just waiting for write back responses, while blocking all future requests.
+The reason is that the coherence controller always sends the write back request to the lower level in the same cycle as the entry is added to the MSHR, and hence these entries are just waiting for write back responses (i.e., they are always in progress), while blocking all future requests.
 The write back entries will be removed when write back responses are received.

+##### handleGetS(), Miss Path

+If the state of the tag is `I`, meaning that the tag address is not found, then a cache miss has occurred, and the request must be completed with a few more transactions.
+The controller will first attempt to evict a block from the cache, by calling `processCacheMiss()`.
+This function may perform the following three operations (some are optional): (1) Adding the request into MSHR, if not already; (2) Evict the tag if necessary, or schedule an eviction request in the MSHR; (3) Send a write back request to the lower level for the eviction.